apache/incubator-teaclave-sgx-sdk/samplecode/tr-mpc/Readme.md

 ## Design
 Same hareware and same enviroment, same context will result the same `mr_enclave` hash.
 And `mr_enclave` of enclave from `quote_report` which is nearly impossible to counterfeit it.

-So it's a way to achieve trust computing and data privacy based this special feature.
+we could achieve trust computing and data privacy based this special feature.

 Assume there existed two player Alice and Bob:
 - Alice want to get data  of bob and compute its hash.